natalieagus/50002/docs/Labs/mhp.md

 If your LED remains ON even after you off one of the dipswitches, try touching the input wires with your finger ⚡️ to close the circuit and observe what happens.
 Don't worry, it's not harmful.

-Now test yourself.
+Now it's time for some recap and **test** yourself.
 Refer to the diagram below to answer the question.

 <img src="{{ site.baseurl }}/assets/images/mhp/MHP_NAND_OPEN.png"  class="center_seventy"/>